Kou-web06/Kou-web06/README.md

 # Hello, I'm Miyauchi! 👋

-I'm an Information Science student at Kogakuin University, passionate about web development and creating useful digital tools.
+I'm an Information Science student at Kogakuin University, passionate about web development.
 Currently learning JavaScript, React, and exploring the world of web applications!